Baiastan/desktop-manager/README.md

 # desktop-manager
+This project is built in learning purposes.

-This project is manage my links to important websites.
+This project is to manage my links to important websites.
 Data is saved locally.
+There is also a Todo List

 Instructions How to Run
 1. git clone this repo
 SERVER